-This is an impossible question to answer with certainty because of the number of factors that go into the decision.
+This is an impossible question to answer with certainty because of the number of factors that go into a Social Security Disability decision.
 These factors include but are not limited to: your age, your education, your work history, your type of disabilities, your earnings record, the medical evidence submitted in support of the claim, and even the Administrative Law Judge assigned to your claim.

 All that being said, you may be interested in the following statistics and data points to evaluate your chance of winning disability benefits.
 There are several valuable resources on the web to research the statistical chance of approval based on last year’s claims and your Administrative Law Judge’s approval rate.
 Below are some of these resources: